Center conditions: pull back of differential equations: Picard-Lefschetz Theory

-Let $f$ be a Morse function with the finite set of critical values $C$ labeled by $c_1,c_2,\dots,c_s$. \begin{defi} A distinguished system of paths related to $f$ is the system of smooth paths in $\mathbb{C}$, starting at the regular point $b\in \mathbb{C}\setminus C$ and ending at a point in $C$ such that \begin{enumerate} \item The paths have no self-intersections; \item Different paths meet only at their common point $b$. \end{enumerate} \end{defi} Consider a small ball $U_p$ in $\mathbb{C}^m$ with center at the Morse critical point $p$.
-Let the value $b$ be very close to $c:=f(p)$, but not equal to it.
+Suppose that a function $f$ has only non-degenerate critical points with the finite set of critical values $C$ labeled by $c_1,c_2,\dots,c_s$. \begin{defi} A distinguished system of paths related to $f$ is the system of smooth paths in $\mathbb{C}$, starting at the regular point $b\in \mathbb{C}\setminus C$ and ending at a point in $C$ such that \begin{enumerate} \item The paths have no self-intersections; \item Different paths meet only at their common point $b$. \end{enumerate} \end{defi} Consider a small ball $U_p$ in $\mathbb{C}^m$ with the center at the Morse critical point $p$.
+Let the value $b$ be very close to $c:=f(p)$ but not equal to it.
 Let $\alpha:=[0,1]\rightarrow f(U_p)$ be a path that starts at $b$, ends at $c$ and does not pass through any other critical value of $f$.
 By the Morse lemma, there is a local coordinate system $x_1,\dots,x_m$ in a neighborhood of $p$ such that the function $f$ can be written in the form $f(x_1,\dots,x_m)=c+\sum_jx_j^2$.
 Consider the sphere $S_t:=\{x\in f^{-1}(\alpha(t))|Im(x_j(x))=0\}\cap U_p$.
-Whenever $t$ tends to 1, then $S_t$ tends to $p$. \begin{defi} If $S_0:=\delta$ in the nonsingular fiber $f^{-1}(b)$, then the homology class $\delta\in H_{m-1}(f^{-1}(b),\mathbb{Z})$ is called a vanishing cycle along the path $\alpha$ or just a vanishing cycle. \end{defi} \begin{theo}(see e.g \cite{1}) The collection of the vanishing cycles along all paths of a distinguished system of paths forms a basis of the group $H_{m-1}(f^{-1}(b),\mathbb{Z})$. \end{theo} \begin{defi} Let $\lambda_c$ be a path of a distinguished system, and $\lambda$ be a loop in $\pi_1(\mathbb{C}\setminus C,b)$ such that \begin{enumerate*}[label={\alph*)},font={\bfseries}] \item it turns once anti-clockwise around the critical point $c$, and \item the closure of the interior of $\lambda$ contains the path $\lambda_c$ and does not contain any other point of $C$. \end{enumerate*} Then the loop $\lambda$ is called a simple loop, corresponding to $\lambda_c$. \end{defi} The paths that are homotopic to a simple loop $\lambda $ give a class of homotopic homeomorphism maps $\{h_{\lambda}:f^{-1}(b)\rightarrow f^{-1}(b)\}$.
+Whenever $t$ tends to 1, then $S_t$ tends to $p$. \begin{defi} The homology class $\delta\in H_{m-1}(f^{-1}(b),\mathbb{Z})$ defined by the sphere $S_0$, in the nonsingular fiber $f^{-1}(b)$, is called a vanishing cycle along the path $\alpha$ or just a vanishing cycle. \end{defi} \begin{theo}(see e.g \cite{1}) The collection of the vanishing cycles along all paths of a distinguished system of paths, forms a basis of the group $H_{m-1}(f^{-1}(b),\mathbb{Z})$. \end{theo} \begin{defi} Let $\lambda_c$ be a path of a distinguished system, and $\lambda$ be a loop in $\pi_1(\mathbb{C}\setminus C,b)$ such that \begin{enumerate*}[label={\alph*)},font={\bfseries}] \item it turns once anti-clockwise around the critical point $c$, and \item the closure of the interior of $\lambda$ contains the path $\lambda_c$ and does not contain any other point of $C$. \end{enumerate*} Then the loop $\lambda$ is called a simple loop, corresponding to $\lambda_c$. \end{defi} The paths that are homotopic to a simple loop $\lambda $ give a class of homotopic homeomorphism maps $\{h_{\lambda}:f^{-1}(b)\rightarrow f^{-1}(b)\}$.
 This class defines a unique well-defined map \begin{defi} For a regular value $b$ of $f$, we have